-Commercial paper represents short-term unsecured promissory notes issued by firms which enjoy a fairly high credit rating.
+Commercial paper is an unsecured, short-term promissory note issued by highly reputed and credit rated companies, mostly on a discount basis.
 Generally, large firms with considerable financial strength are able to issue commercial paper.
 The important features of commercial paper are as follows: